ozammo13/dRehmFlight-SARextension/README.md

 This code is entirely free to use and will stay that way forever.
 If you found this helpful for your project, donations are appreciated: [Paypal Donation](https://www.paypal.me/NicholasRehm)

+The flight controller has been edited to include the following features:

+ - GPS waypoint navigation
+- Autonomous takeoff and landing

 **New in Beta 1.3:**

 - Spektrum DSM Satellite RX Support